Charged black hole surrounded by a galactic halo in de Sitter universe: Conclusions

 \section{Conclusions}

-In this work, we have constructed and analyzed a new family of spherically symmetric black-hole solutions representing a charged black hole immersed in a general galactic halo and embedded in a de Sitter universe.
+In this work, we have constructed and analyzed a new family of spherically symmetric black hole solutions representing a charged black hole immersed in a general galactic halo and embedded in a de Sitter universe.
 The galactic halo was modeled as an anisotropic fluid with purely tangential pressure and vanishing density at both the event and cosmological horizons, ensuring the regularity of the metric functions throughout the spacetime.
 Our approach accommodates a broad class of density profiles, including the Hernquist, Burkert, Taylor-Silk, and Moore models, as particular cases of a general distribution function.
 The analytic solutions for the mass function have been obtained for the above models.

 The solutions we obtained generalize earlier results for neutral black holes in asymptotically flat spacetimes to the more general case of charged black holes in cosmological and astrophysical environments.
-We have also examined the influence of the halo parameters on the black-hole shadow, demonstrating that the presence of halo matter and a non-zero cosmological constant leads to modifications in the shadow radius.
-These deviations may offer a way to constrain the properties of galactic halos and black-hole charge using high-resolution observational data.
+We have also examined the influence of the halo parameters on the black hole shadow, demonstrating that the presence of halo matter and a nonzero cosmological constant leads to modifications in the shadow radius.
+These deviations may offer a way to constrain the properties of galactic halos and black hole charge using high-resolution observational data.

 Our framework provides a consistent and physically motivated setting for studying black holes surrounded by galactic matter and opens the door to further extensions.
 In particular, it would be interesting to analyze the stability and quasinormal mode spectra of these solutions, as well as their gravitational lensing and accretion disk properties.
 The inclusion of rotation and more complex matter distributions also presents a natural avenue for future research.